 If you are inside, Drop, Cover and Hold – do not run outside or you risk getting hit by falling masonry and glass.

-If you are outside, move away from buildings, trees, streetlights, and power lines, then Drop, Cover and Hold.
+If you are outside, move no more than a few steps away from buildings, trees, streetlights, and power lines, then Drop, Cover and Hold.

 Stay there until the shaking stops.

-If an earthquake is very strong and/or long and you are near the beach or coast, move quickly to higher ground in case a tsunami follows the quake.
+If an earthquake is strong or long and you are near a shore, move quickly inland.